The latest version of Registry Finder is 2.21.1 (August 23, 2017). What's new

 All operations that alter the registry including deletion and replacement can be undone and redone.
 The operations are listed in the History window.
 To open it, click View|History in the main menu.
 The last performed operation is marked with a yellow arrow.

-Current key path can be copied to clipboard.
+Full name of the key can be copied to clipboard.

 Another option is to download and run the installer.
 It contains both 32-bit and 64-bit versions of binaries, so you do not need to choose.
 The installer can deploy Registry Finder either in Normal mode or in Portable mode.
 The later just unpacks binaries into the folder you specify.
 The Normal mode performs standard things - unpack binaries, create shortcut in the Start Menu, create a desktop icon and make uninstallation entry in the Control Panel.
 One little difference is that in Normal mode the config file is stored in another place.
 Specifically, in the %APPDATA%\RegistryFinder folder.